HariMalam/users-management/README.md

 The users list is fetched from the following API: [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users).
 Each user has an avatar fetched from [RoboHash](https://robohash.org).

 ## How to Run

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Run the application using `npm run dev`.
 4. Open your browser and navigate to `http://localhost:3000`.

+## Live Demo

+Check out the live demo of the application [here](https://users-management-three.vercel.app/).

 ## Technologies Used